Free State of Prussia: Party system

 Despite their strength, especially in the large cities, only a few mayors in the major cities were Social Democrats.
-The party had respect for the expertise of bourgeois municipal politicians and often left this position to representatives of the DDP.
+The party had respect for the expertise of bourgeois municipal politicians and often left the positions to representatives of the DDP; Berlin's longest serving mayor, Gustav Böß (1921–1929), was a member of the DDP.
 Only Ernst Reuter in Magdeburg and Max Brauer in Altona were among the Social Democratic mayors in early 1933.
+Berlin's last mayor under the Weimar Republic, Heinrich Sahm, was an independent until he joined the Nazi Party in early 1933.

-Democratization of the state administration
+Democratisation of the state administration

+Carl Severing, as Prussian minister of the Interior, he was key in democratising the state's administration.

 During the revolution, Prussian civil servants declared that their loyalty was not to the monarchy but to the Prussian state.
-Initially, the government, and in particular the Minister of the Interior Wolfgang Heine (SPD), largely refrained from reorganizing the state administration in the spirit of the Republic.
-Heine made a crucial mistake when he appointed Magnus Freiherr von Braun (DNVP) – father of rocket scientist Wernher von Braun and later one of the supporters of the Kapp Putsch – as a personnel officer.
+Initially, the government, and in particular the Minister of the Interior Wolfgang Heine (SPD), largely refrained from reorganizing the state administration along republican lines.
+He appointed Magnus Freiherr von Braun (DNVP) – father of rocket scientist Wernher von Braun and later one of the supporters of the Kapp Putsch – as a personnel officer.
 By the end of 1919, only 46 Social Democrats had been appointed to higher administrative posts.
 Of some 480 district administrators (Landräte), only 24 belonged to the SPD.
 The Kapp Putsch showed the weakly developed loyalty of some of the senior civil servants, many of whom were close to the DNVP, which was hostile to the Republic.